lyon-fnal/centos-gm2-dev/README.md

 #### 4.2.1 CVMFS

 CVMFS is automounted.
 That means that when you first log into a fresh VM, doing `ls /cvmfs` will look empty.
 That's ok.
 You need to access a sub-directory first.
-Simply accessing `/cvmfs/gm2.opensciencegrid.org` in any way (`ls` or `source` a script inside) will mount the volume.
+Simply accessing `/cvmfs/gm2.opensciencegrid.org` (or any other Oasis or CERN CVMFS repository directory) in any way (`ls` or `source` a script inside) will mount the volume.
 You can mount any other CVMFS volume like `/cvmfs/fermilab.opensciencegrid.org` as well.

 An easy way to start is